bwang626/tcr_peptide_interactions/models/README.md

 ## Feature augmentation (V/J gene + MHC class)

 All models can optionally consume V/J gene and MHC class as metadata.
-This encoding happens **inside the training script**, not at the `data_split` stage — both encoders must be fit on training data only to avoid leakage, and keeping it here makes that guarantee explicit. `data_split` simply preserves the raw `v_gene`, `j_gene`, `mhc_class` columns for the model to use.
+This encoding happens **inside the training script**, not at the `data_split` stage.
+Both encoders must be fit on training data only to avoid leakage, and keeping it here makes that guarantee explicit. `data_split` simply preserves the raw `v_gene`, `j_gene`, `mhc_class` columns for the model to use.

 Two encoders are available (from `embeddings/feature_augment/`):